 During an interview with American Songwriter, All That Remains singer Phil Labonte revealed that the band “can’t do anything” with late guitarist Oli Herbert’s name on it due to the financial dispute between them and his widow Elizabeth Herbert.
 This includes benefits that the group wanted to do in his honor.

-The letter said the following:
+Labonte said the following:

-One week before Oli’s death, the guitarist signed a will making Elizabeth the sole executor and benefactor.
+One week before Oli’s death, the guitarist also signed a will making Elizabeth the sole executor and benefactor.
 It also said that his sister Cynthia Herbert was not allowed to become executor or receive anything from his estate and that Elizabeth would get all “property as well as any current or future earnings.”

-Fans and friends have long thought Oli’s death was suspicious and have been sharing evidence on a Justice For Oli Herbert Facebook page.
+Labonte previously expressed frustration with the lack of an arrest in Oli’s death, while seemingly referencing Elizabeth, who he previously called a “garbage human being.”
+Fans and friends have long thought Oli’s death was suspicious and were previously sharing evidence on a Justice For Oli Herbert Facebook page.